Joy and her husband are avid hunters, home-butchering enthusiasts, sausage lovers, and cooks. Their German Shepherd dog is raw fed.

 Leave Some Bone

 Aim for a bit of bone in most feedings.
 Your dog will probably eat most of the meat first, then happily gnaw the bone long enough to make him feel satisfied.
 Gnawing bones is to him what eating crunchy snacks probably is to you.
-Bones gives him great nutrition as well as a calmer disposition.
+Bones give him great nutrition as well as a calmer disposition.

 If you wish to use plastic wrap and freezer paper to package the meat, please do, but double wrapping doggie meals in plastic grocery bags and thawing them in a bowl works well too, provided they aren't stored in the freezer much over a year.
 During the initial freezing process, you may wish to protect your freezer by using a liner.
 (A garbage sack or feed sack works fine to prevent bloody leaks from making a mess.)